 Food-poisoning bacteria can grow and multiply on some types of food more easily than others.
 These high-risk foods include:

-- Ready to eat foods, including sandwiches, rolls, and pizza that contain any of the food above.
+- ready-to-eat foods, including sandwiches, rolls, and pizzas that contain any of the food above.

 When eating out, pay special attention to how these high-risk foods are prepared, cooked, stored and served.

 When you decide to eat in a restaurant or buy takeaway food, think about whether: